sascommunities/sas-hackathon-boot-camp-2025/data-maker/Synthetic-Data-Generation.md

 Use SAS Data Maker to generate synthetic borrower data (10x the original volume) that can be used to boost model training and overall predictive performance.

 **Step 1: Access SAS Data Maker:**
-•	The URL for the SAS Data Maker environment will be shared with you at the SAS Hackathon Boot Camp
+•	The URL for the SAS Data Maker environment: https://dminnovate.workbench.sas.com/SASDataMaker/

 **Step 2: Create New Project:**
 •   Once you sign in, you’ll land on the Projects page.
 To start a “new project”